State, federal officials agree Hidalgo County needs alternative sites; three locations vetted

 "If the number of people being hospitalized would demand building a new building I would think we would look at the surge facilities possibly first, but I'm not in the position to make that decision."

 Cortez says consultants have a more informed opinion.
-But, personally, he is leaning toward ample, open-spaces that are easily accessible.
+However, personally, he is leaning toward ample, open-spaces that are easily accessible.
 "Because, they'd come in here with modular rooms," he said.

 Reserve funding was separated for any unforeseen emergency spiked by the virus in the county.
 If the reserves would go unused by September 1, the money could be used to reimburse general COVID-19 related expenses.

-Note: Correction: The number of fatalities reported for July 9 was corrected as well as the day further discussions between officials took place.